Tania Tapsell: Community engagement

 In mid February 2023, Tapsell and the majority of the Rotorua Lakes Council voted to progress a submissions policy that would allow the Council to reject public submissions that were deemed offensive, discriminatory or contained personal threats.
 Tapsell said that there had been a significant increase in offensive submissions.
 The submissions policy was criticised by Councillors Robert Lee, Conan O'Brien and Don Patterson on free speech grounds.
-In response, the New Zealand Free Speech Union warned that it would take legal action against the Council.
+In response, the Free Speech Union warned that it would take legal action against the Council.

 In mid July 2024, Tapsell expressed concerns that a Council proposal to introduce public forums "could be weaponised or used by people to have a rant."
 Councillor Robert Lee had proposed establishing public forums during a June 2024 meeting with the Council asking Lakes Council chief executive Andrew Moraes to conduct research on the idea.
 Since 2000, the Lakes Council had never hosted public forums.
 By contrast, 85% of local councils have hosted public forums.